Testing the $\mathbf{\Lambda}$CDM Cosmological Model with Forthcoming Measurements of the Cosmic Microwave Background with SPT-3G: Forecasting methodology

 The optimality of the MUSE estimates is useful for other purposes like delensing the lensing-induced B-modes and cross correlations, at least for the \mainfield{} survey with its low noise levels (see Table~\ref{tab_survey_specs}).
 We demonstrate this in Fig.~\ref{fig_lensing_comb} which shows the lensing reconstruction noise $N_{L}^{(0, \phi\phi)}$ for different surveys.
 For the \mainfield{} survey shown in green, the lensing reconstruction noise goes down by roughly $\times2.5\ (\times 1.9)$ for polarization-only (including temperature information) lensing estimators when we replace QE (solid) with MUSE (dash-dotted).
 As mentioned above, the difference between QE and MUSE is negligible for other surveys and hence, not shown.

-In MUSE, we express the lensing and unlensed CMB power spectra as scaled versions of the fiducial power spectra, which, for our purposes, are based on the \planck{} 2015 spectra \citep{planck15-13}.
+In MUSE, we express the lensing and unlensed CMB power spectra as scaled versions of the fiducial power spectra, which, for our purposes, are based on the \planck{} 2018 spectra \citep{planck18-6}.
 This is given by

-where $C_\ell^{\text{fid}}$ represents the fiducial power spectrum from the \planck{} 2015 data, and $A_{\ell}$ is the scaling factor applied to this fiducial spectrum.
+where $C_\ell^{\text{fid}}$ represents the fiducial power spectrum, and $A_{\ell}$ is the scaling factor applied to this fiducial spectrum.
 Here, $C_\ell$ is used as a general notation that encompasses all types of power spectra, including unlensed $TT/ TE/ EE$ and $\phi\phi$.

 In our application of MUSE, we do not estimate the power at each individual multipole but instead bandpower parameters, $A_b$, that each scale a fiducial power spectrum across a band of width $\Delta \ell = 100$.
 As a result, MUSE produces a covariance matrix of these scaling coefficients $\Sigma_{A_b} \equiv \left< A_{b} A_{b}^{*} \right>$.
 The $A_{b}$ can be understood as the binned version of $A_\ell$.